photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Go Slow Before You Go Fast 🐰 ##

 You have to go slow before you can go fast.
-Keep it simple.
-Done is better than perfect.
-Be pragmatic.
+Understand the big picture and gather missing information before starting to code.
+Read the documentation.
+Write tests.
+Take your time.
 Stay focused.

 !!! example ""
     All developers with more than a few years experience know that previous messes slow them down.
 And yet all